dssg-berlin/web-tracking-analytics/README.md

 - [ ] How many visits to the site?
 How many unique visitors?

 ### Group 2) Sources
-- [ ] Where are the visitors referred (search engines/social media) from?
+- [ ] Visualize the referring sources (search engines/social media).
+- [ ] Calculate the Bounce Rate (single-page sessions divided by all sessions).

 ### Group 3) Content
 - [ ] What are the top landing pages?
 What are the keywords of the top landing pages?